 We also know it makes no difference to COVID-19 if you feel healthy.
 We now know that even for people with no preexisting conditions, COVID-19 can be fatal.

-Furthermore, if we decide to go back to work before it is deemed safe by the State, the County of Alameda and the City of Oakland, both our professional certification and our professional insurance are at risk of being revoked.
+Furthermore, if we decide to go back to work before it is deemed safe by the State, the County of Alameda and the City of Oakland, it would be considered a risk to public health and, therefore, treated as a misdemeanor, subject to a fine, jail time or both.
+In addition, our professional certification and our professional insurance are at risk of being revoked.

-Our commitment to your health and wellness is aligned with these governing bodies, as well as our certifying and insuring agencies, as our primary concern.
-And, in order for us to be here when this is ‘over’, our health and wellness is our concern, as well.
+Our primary concern is to your health and wellness and we are aligned with these governing bodies, as well as our certifying and insuring agencies.
+In order for us to be here when this is ‘over’, our health and wellness is our concern, as well.

 We know we will all get through this.
 And we will get through this faster if we all take a deep breath, slow down, and do the right thing right now: wear a mask in public, frequently wash your hands with soap (especially before and after touching your face), keep physical distance of 6′ from others, and encourage others to doing the same.